slowernews/wisdom-tldr/chapters/chapter_1_self.md

 - He said sniper school is completely mental.
 Instead of focusing on the negative (don’t flinch), he focused on the positive (keep your eyes on the target.)
 - career day an year -> journaling self analysis. skill fluency!
 - the next level of your life will demand a different you.

--->
+> *"Academia is to knowledge what prostitution is to love."  -- Nassim Taleb* -->

 > *"The mind is not a vessel to be filled but a fire to be kindled."